bramtayl/Justly/README.md

 Chords have the following fields, each corresponding to a column:

-- "Instrument": If not empty, changes the default instrument for pitched notes (see below).
+- "Instrument": If not empty, Justly changes the default instrument for pitched notes to this (see below).
-- "Percussion set": If not empty, changes the default percussion set for unpitched notes (see below).
+- "Percussion set": If not empty, Justly changes the default percussion set for unpitched notes to this (see below).
-- "Percussion instrument": If not empty, changes the default percussion instrument for unpitched notes (see below).
+- "Percussion instrument": If not empty, Justly changes the default percussion instrument for unpitched notes to this (see below).
-- "Interval": Multiplies the current key by this ratio.
+- "Interval": Justly multiplies the current key by this ratio.
 Changing the interval of a chord changes the key of all future chords.
-- "Beats": The number of beats until the next chord starts.
+- "Beats": The number of beats until the next chord starts
-- "Velocity ratio": Multiplies the current velocity by this ratio.
+- "Velocity ratio": Justly multiplies the current velocity by this ratio.
 Changing the velocity ratio of a chord changes the velocity of all future chords.
-- "Tempo ratio": Multiplies the current tempo by this ratio.
+- "Tempo ratio": Justly multiplies the current tempo by this ratio.
 Changing the tempo ratio of a chord changes the tempo of all future chords.
-- "Words": text associated with the chord.
+- "Words": text associated with the chord
-- "Pitched notes": the number of pitched notes
+- "Pitched notes": the number of pitched notes in the chord
-- "Unpitched notes": the number of unpitched notes
+- "Unpitched notes": the number of unpitched notes in the chord

 Both pitched and unpitched notes both have the following fields:

-- "Beats": When the chord starts, each note in the chord will play for its number of beats.
+- "Beats": When Justly startings the chord, Justly will play the note ifor this this number of beats.
-- "Velocity ratio": Multiplies the note velocity by this ratio.
+- "Velocity ratio": Justly sets the note velocity to the current velocity times this ratio.
 Changing the velocity ratio of a note does not change the current velocity.
-- "Words": text associated with the pitched note.
+- "Words": text associated with the note.

 Pitched notes have the following additional fields.

 - "Instrument": The instrument of the pitched note.
 If empty, Justly will use the default instrument for the chord (see above).
-- "Interval": A note's pitch is its interval times the current key.
+- "Interval": Justly sets the note's pitch to this interval times the current key.
 Changing the interval of a pitched note does not change the current velocity.

 On the other hand, unpitched notes have the following additional fields.

-- "Percussion set": A set of percussion instruments.
+- "Percussion set": The percussion set of the unpitched note.
 If empty, Justly will use the default percussion set for the chord (see above).
-- "Percussion instrument": The instrument in the percussion set.
+- "Percussion instrument": The percussion instrument of the unpitched note.
 If empty, Justly will use the default percussion instrument for the chord (see above).

 ## Interface